THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The source of the bronze for the Laver and its base is interesting.

-And he made the laver of brass, and the foot of it of brass, of the lookingglasses of the women assembling, which assembled at the door of the tabernacle of the congregation.
+He made the laver of bronze and its base of bronze, from the bronze mirrors of the serving women who assembled at the door of the tabernacle of meeting.
 (Exodus 38:8)

 God’s Word is a mirror.
 When we look into it we see ourselves.
 We can tell from a mirror if we are clean and neat or if there is dirt that needs to be washed away.